There are many methods of starting, stopping and monitoring applications at boot time. This guide highlights some of the possible ways of doing it.

 The Raspberry Pi install script we provide can be used on any Debian-like operating system.

-If you are not using Raspbian, you may need to edit the service file to suit your local user id and environment.
+If you are not using Raspberry Pi OS, you may need to edit the service file to suit your local user id and environment.
 Details for how to do that are available here.

 We also provide an install script for RPM based linux available here, that also sets up systemd.